-SDDP is billed based on your daily usage of SDDP.
-A pay-as-you-go bill is generated within 3 hours after a billing cycle (that is, one day) ends, a pay-as-you-go bill is generated, which lists the usage and fee details of that day.
-You can view the bill information on the Billing Management page.
+You are billed for your daily usage of SDDP.
+A pay-as-you-go bill is generated within 3 hours after a billing cycle (one day) ends.
+The bill lists the usage and fee details of that day.
+You can view the bill information in Billing Management.

-- Sensitive data detection: The bill for a day includes only the charge for the tables and objects for which the scanning is completed within the current billing cycle.
-For example, if the scanning of tables and objects starts on one day but ends on the next day, the charge is included in the bill for the next day.
+- Sensitive data detection: The bill for a day includes only the charge for the tables and objects for which the scan is completed on that day.
+If the scan of a table or an object starts on one day but ends on the next day, the charge is included in the bill for the next day.
 This bill is generated within 3 hours after the next day ends.

 |Unstructured data, which is billed based on the total size of objects: Object Storage Service (OSS)||0.6||GB|

-- After SDDP is authorized to access your data for the first time, SDDP scans all data in authorized MaxCompute projects, RDS databases, or OSS buckets.
-The fee for the full scan is calculated.
+- After SDDP is authorized to access your projects, databases, or buckets for the first time, SDDP scans all data in them.
+The fee of the full scan is calculated.

-- Structured data is re-scanned if the schema of the data changes.
-The tables whose schema is changed in the related projects and databases are re-scanned and the corresponding fee is calculated.
+- Structured data is rescanned if the schema of the data is changed.
+The tables whose schema is changed in the related projects or databases are rescanned and the fee of the rescan is calculated.

-- Unstructured data is re-scanned if the data changes, for example, when OSS objects are modified.
-The changed data is re-scanned and the corresponding fee is calculated.
+- Unstructured data is rescanned if the data is modified.
+Only the OSS objects that are modified are rescanned and the fee of the rescan is calculated.

-- When you add or modify a custom detection rule, a full scan is triggered.
+- When you add or modify a custom sensitive data detection rule, a full scan is triggered.

-- For OSS, the minimum data size to be charged for each bucket is 0.1 GB.
-That is, when the total scanned data in a single bucket is less than 100 MB, the data is billed as 0.1 GB.
+- The minimum size of scanned data to be charged for each OSS bucket is 0.1 GB.
+When the size of scanned data in a single OSS bucket is less than 100 MB, the scan fee is calculated based on 0.1 GB.

-Assume that a pay-as-you-go user has 180 tables stored in an RDS database.
-After SDDP is authorized to access the RDS database for the first time, SDDP scans all the 180 tables in the database for sensitive data.
-The fee for this full scan is calculated as follows: 180 × 0.6 = USD 108.
-On the next day, the user changes the schema of six tables in the RDS database.
-Then, SDDP re-scans these six tables.
-The fee for the re-scan is calculated as follows: 6 × 0.6 = USD 3.6.
-By the end of the second day, the total fee charged is calculated as follows: 108 + 3.6 = USD 111.6.
+Assume that a pay-as-you-go user has 180 tables stored in an ApsaraDB RDS database.
+After SDDP is authorized to access the ApsaraDB RDS database for the first time, SDDP scans all the 180 tables in the database for sensitive data.
+The fee for the full scan is calculated based on the following equation: 180 × 0.6 = USD 108.
+On the next day, the schema of six tables in the ApsaraDB RDS database is changed.
+SDDP rescans the six tables.
+The fee for the rescan is calculated based on the following equation: 6 × 0.6 = USD 3.6.
+By the end of the next day, the total fee is calculated based on the following equation: 108 + 3.6 = USD 111.6.